BenLangmead/bowtie/MANUAL.markdown

 rate of 25 million reads per hour on a typical workstation.
-Bowtie indexes the genome with a [Burrows-Wheeler] index to keep its memory footprint small: for the human genome, the index is typically about 2.2 GB (for unpaired alignment) or 2.9 GB (for paired-end or colorspace alignment).
+Bowtie indexes the genome with a [Burrows-Wheeler] index to keep its memory footprint small: for the human genome, the index is typically about 2.2 GB (for unpaired alignment) or 2.9 GB (for paired-end alignment).
 Multiple processors can be used simultaneously to achieve greater alignment speed.
 Bowtie can also output alignments in the standard [SAM] format, allowing Bowtie to interoperate with other tools supporting SAM, including the [SAMtools] consensus, SNP, and indel